oahitchhiker/engine/README.md

   as close as possible to 0.8.8.
 * Potential GLSL debugging fix that was made available after 0.8.8 release
     - Need to find a link to this.
 Is this real?
+* Fix Ogg Vorbis music looping hitching bug.
+* Module player for music as an alternative to streams (.mod, .it, .xm and .s3m formats)
+* Software rendering module based on TinyGL, optimized for performance.
+* Direct3D7 rendering module.
+7 particularly, for compatibility with more legacy graphics chipsets and underperforming onboard video chipsets without a good OpenGL driver.
+* Restore Win9X support (Regressions are in PSAPI and the TCP stack)
+* Restore the use of the WGL_3DFX_gamma_control extension

 ## Status ##